Nick Allbrook: 2008–present: Pond

 In 2008 Nick Allbrook, Jay Watson and Shiny Joe Ryan had the idea of an "ego-free project where they were able to get anyone they wanted to play whatever they wanted."
 That project was to be known as Pond.
-To date, Pond have released nine studio albums: Psychedelic Mango (2009), Corridors of Blissterday (2009), Frond (2010), Beard, Wives, Denim (2012), Hobo Rocket (2013), Man It Feels Like Space Again (2015), The Weather (2017), Tasmania (2019), and 9 (2021).
+To date, Pond have released nine studio albums: Psychedelic Mango (2009), Corridors of Blissterday (2009), Frond (2010), Beard, Wives, Denim (2012), Hobo Rocket (2013), Man It Feels Like Space Again (2015), The Weather (2017), Tasmania (2019), 9 (2021), and Stung!
+(2024).

-2011–present: Allbrook/Avery
+2011: Allbrook/Avery

 Allbrook/Avery is a musical project between Nicholas Allbrook and Cam Avery, formed in 2011.
 It began when Allbrook, homeless at the time, moved into the back room of Avery's house.
 They discovered a mutual love of lo-fi music and began writing together.
 He has stated that, "Allbrook/Avery’s just a lot more of a relaxed… gradual process of me and Cam writing songs and sharing them with each other and recording them with whatever people we see fit."

-To date, the duo have released one album released, Big 'Art (2011).
+To date, the duo has released one album released, Big 'Art (2011).
 Another album, recorded with four members of The Horrors in one week in 2013, has been "filed away" with "no release date as of yet".
 Allbrook has said that he "doesn't know where it is", while Avery has said that it is in "post-production".
 A third album has also been mentioned.

-2013–present: Solo work
+2014–present: Solo work

 In 2014, Allbrook released his first solo album with Spinning Top Records titled Ganough, Wallis & Fatuna.
 In 2016, Allbrook released a second solo album titled Pure Gardiya.
 In 2019, he released his third solo album titled Wabi Sabi Bruto Bruta.